penumbra-zone/penumbra/docs/protocol/src/shielded_pool/action/spend.md

 ### The spend authorization key is not Identity

 The zk-SNARK certifies that the spend authorization key $ak$ is not identity.

-[^1]: Note that [issue 2135](https://github.com/penumbra-zone/penumbra/issues/2135) tracks a bug where dummy spends fail to verify due to the merkle paths.